15 Money Making ideas for the Outdoor Entrepreneur

 Offer Boat Rentals

 Other entrepreneurs make quite a lot of money by renting out their cars and houses, so why not rent out a boat?
 If you live near the water, offer boat rentals with yourself as the captain.
 Groups of friends or families often want the experience of spending the day on a boat.
-But they don’t usually own a boat themselves or have the knowledge to safely drive one.
+But they don’t usually aren’t boat owners themselves or have the knowledge to safely drive one.
 Just keep in mind that you’ll likely need to obtain special licensing, insurance, and maybe even a license for alcohol, depending upon where you live.

 Bring Pony Rides and Petting Zoos to Birthday Parties and Other Events

 Although this one takes a bit more capital to start, providing pony rides and petting zoos at special events is a great idea for the outdoors-loving entrepreneur.
 First, know that you’ll need at least 1-2 ponies, a truck and trailer to transport them, a stable to house them, and saddles.
-If you’ll also be offering a petting zoo, your zoo might include goats, chickens, ducks, sheep, and miniature horses, among other fun critters.
-These animals will also need food, transportation, and shelter.
-Potential jobs for your pony rides and petting zoo include birthday parties, school carnivals, fairs, and other special events.

 Provide Board-Up Services

 Doesn’t it seem as if there has been an uptick in hurricanes lately?
 The [brave] outdoor entrepreneur can take advantage of nasty weather by offering board-up services for owners of local vacation homes, or for those who have already evacuated.
-When it’s not hurricane season, your company can remain in business by closing up vacation homes for those who would rather spend their last day of vacation lounging on the beach.

 Lead Canoe or Kayak Tours

 Depending upon where you live, leading canoe or kayak tours can prove to be a very lucrative endeavor for the outdoor entrepreneur.
 Tourists of all ages and skill levels love to fully experience a lake, river, bay, or ocean.
-Plan a variety of interesting routes that would appeal to beginners, advanced kayakers, and families with children, and decide the focus of your tour.
-For example, will you lead your group to a secret swimming hole?
-Point out unique geographical features?
-Tell fascinating historical stories?
-Advertise your tours via the local tourism office, AirBnb, or Viator.
+Plan a variety of interesting routes that would appeal to:

 Start a Gardening and Landscaping Business